An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

-With this notion, the initial condition shown in \fig{ThetaVsX_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128} represents a bicrystal configuration with a transition layer/grain boundary in the center where $\partial_x \theta=1.2$, corresponding to a local energy minimum of the SED energy shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}.
+With this notion, the initial condition shown in \fig{Fig5a} represents a bicrystal configuration with a transition layer/grain boundary in the center where $\partial_x \theta=1.2$, corresponding to a local energy minimum of the SED energy shown in \fig{GBEnergyVsGradTheta_Piecewise_Cubic_Splinefit}.
 All the results in \fig{single_TL_1p2_1p125_1p285_IC} are generated using this energy function.

 We note that the initial condition contains a genuine discontinuity in orientation gradient at the kinks, and both grains and the grain boundary interior belong to convex parts of the energy density function (i.e., take orientation values belonging to convex regions of the energy density function).